inetss/django-skeleton/README.md

 A helper script is provided that creates and maintains a virtualenv at `var/venv/`, which is handy for developer environments.

-Create or update the virtualenv: `bin/venv.sh install` (uses `requirements.txt`)
+* Create or update the virtualenv: `./manage install` (uses `requirements.txt`)

-Run arbitrary command within the virtualenv: `bin/venv.sh pip freeze | grep blah`

-Run `manage.py` within the virtualenv: `bin/manage.sh migrate`
+* Activate virtualenv and open shell: `./manage virtualenv`
+* Activate virtualenv and run arbitrary command: `./manage virtualenv pip install foo`
+* Anything else activates virtualenv and runs `manage.py`: `./manage runserver 8888`

 # TODO